 Close breedings not only bring out the good and desirable traits in a horse, but also some of the worst traits which might have been lying hidden for generations.
 This is the weakness of inbreeding and linebreeding — it sometimes produces an extreme, rare case.
 It is so important to research as much as possible about a certain stallion for example, to whom you are breeding the related mare.

 Geneticists estimate that DNA accounts for only 30-35% of a horse’s performance; so trainers are increasingly turning to experts specialising in gait and lameness.
-Patterns have indeed proved useful in spotting the causes of lameness and it’s now known, for example, that Racehorses put extraordinary pressures on their legs and muscles when galloping and each limb has to support the equivalent of two and half times the animal’s body weight.
+Patterns have indeed proved useful in spotting the causes of lameness and it’s now known, for example, that racehorses put extraordinary pressures on their legs and muscles when galloping and each limb has to support the equivalent of two and half times the animal’s body weight.
 In a 500kg animal, that’s 1.25 tonnes with every stride.

-Applications To Betting
+Applications Of Pedigree Analysis To Betting

 You can find horse pedigree data from: